kathrinmzl/WanderWallet/README.md

 ![End of program](docs/features/end-of-programm.png)

 #### Error Handling
-Like mentioned above, all user inputs are validated, and clear messages are provided to inform the user about the expected format and type of input.
+As mentioned above, all user inputs are validated, and clear messages are provided to inform the user about the expected format and type of input.

 All input validation functions are organized in a dedicated validation.py file.
 There are four specific validation methods: